markusheinonen/markusheinonen.github.io/advice.md

 **Communicate**.
 Prepare presentation slides for every meeting, no matter how casual: Your audience will appreciate this.
 Aim at conference presentation quality.
 Practising presentations from the very beginning is helpful, since it forces to conceptualise your work.
 Remember that your supervisors work on a dozen other projects and need a context switch for every meeting.
 Include a setting slide, and include a slide on why are we meeting.
 Minimize text in slides.
 What are the main points you need to convey?
 Great slides usually have 1 picture and around 10 words per slide (not 100).
 Make meetings notes during the meeting, and send them to everyone immediately after the meeting.

+**How to give a talk**.
+Math-heavy talks benefit no one: the experts in audience already know your work, and rest don't care.
+Talks should be aimed at a non-expert audience who might not even know what the domain is.
+Spend third of your time giving an overview to the domain: why is it important and cool?
+Spend rest on the specific problem, and your high-level ideas.
+Remember that an average listener has mental budget for max 5 equations, and will stop listening if you present more.

 **Do project reviews**.
 Present your ideas, projects and code to your collegues and other phd students for honest feedback.
 You will learn a ton.

 **Conceptualise**.
 Refactor and rework your math and illustrations until they are so clear that an outsider could grasp the ideas at ease from a first glance.
 This often takes a long time, but will help make a best realisation of your contributions.

 **Debug to understand**.
 When things are not working, visualise  everything: the loss, the optimisation, the network, the activations, the weights, the data, the likelihood, the gradients, the layers, etc.

-**Run experiments slowly**.
+**Slow down to speed up**.
 Spend time understanding the problem you want to solve, and verify it exists.
 Formulate hypotheses on how to improve.
 Start from trivial baselines (random forest, linear regression), then simple neural netowrks, and finally SOTA baselines.
 Run a sequence of more and more complex models, where ideally you change and quantify only one thing at a time.
 If you get stuck, avoid temptation to spend more time running experiments.
 Instead start reading, writing and discussing more to clarify that the problem is true, and solution is correct.
 See Andrej Karpathy's neural network [training recipe](http://karpathy.github.io/2019/04/25/recipe/).

+**Don't tell me it doesn't work**.
+Why doesn't it?
+What steps did you make to narrow down where the problem lies?

 **Break your model**.
 Stress-test your model until it breaks.
 What are its limits?
 This gives you direct avenue to making a second paper.
 Look at the [XAI question bank](https://arxiv.org/abs/2001.02478).